Official Girl: Release

-On February 11, 2008, Cassie made an appearance on MTV's Total Request Live to promote Step Up 2 and announced the first single from her upcoming album would be "Official Girl," produced by Danja and written by The Clutch.
+On February 11, 2008, Cassie made an appearance on MTV's TRL to promote the movie Step Up 2: The Streets and announced the first single from her upcoming album would be "Official Girl," produced by Danja and written by The Clutch.
 Diddy discussed the single with Billboard, revealing the album was tentatively scheduled for a September release and it would "really, really catch people off guard," mentioning Spears and Janet Jackson as influences.
 A solo version of "Official Girl" was made available for streaming on Cassie's MySpace page on April 10, 2008.
-A demo version of the track had been originally recorded by singer Karina Pasian and was also leaked.
+A demo version of the track had been originally recorded by a young singer Karina Pasian and was also leaked.
 Diddy and Cassie shared another video introducing the song, with Cassie saying: "I think a lot of girls are gonna be able to relate to it."
 In June 2008, footage from a promotional photoshoot for the single was posted online.
 It was then announced Lil Wayne would be featured on the final version of the single and he had filmed his guest spot in the video.
 It premiered online in late July 2008.
 "Official Girl" was finally made available for digital download on August 5, 2008, via the iTunes Store.

 Lil Wayne called it "wonderful" to work with Cassie, "she's a beautiful person, her voice is crazy," continuing that the reason he got on the track was due to Danja's "tricky" and creative production which he considered difficult and challenging to lay his rap verse over.
 Cassie was surprised by Diddy with the rapper's inclusion and complimented it noting, "It was great energy.
 I couldn't have asked for anything more."
 She remembered first hearing "Official Girl" in a mix that was playing in the studio and it "just really stood out to me.
 It's so relatable to me as well to other young girls.
 I think the song has a good message and musically it's so different."
 Cassie addressed claims regarding the song being a marketing ploy to cash in on rumors about her relationship with Diddy stating, "It wasn't planned.
 It was just a song I really loved that I heard.
 Nobody will ever know who [the song] is about. [...]
 Anything that happens in my personal life is personal. [...]
 I don't want it to be about who I'm dating.
 I want people to take my career more seriously."
 However, she later confirmed she was indeed someone's "un-official" girl at the time.
 Meanwhile, her second album was then set for an early 2009 release.
 Ryan Leslie noted Cassie had "played a huge role in the selection of songs and a huge role in the execution" of the album.
 Despite the single also being released under his NextSelection imprint, it marked her first music release not to be written nor produced by Leslie.